ppy/osu-wiki/wiki/BBCode/en.md

 **Hides a paragraph** inside a nameable box from the reader's view.
 The reader, however, can still read the paragraph by clicking on the box to toggle the hidden paragraph.

-These are commonly used to hide large images or a large amount of images.
+These are commonly used to hide large images or a large amount of images, usually in the [Skinning forum](https://osu.ppy.sh/community/forums/15).

 - Dedicated button: N/A
 - Notes: